commitizen-tools/commitizen/README.rst

     ├── cz_jira.py
     └── setup.py

-And that's it, you can install it without uploading by doing :code:`pip install .`
+And that's it, you can install it without uploading to pypi by simply doing :code:`pip install .` If you feel like it should be part of the repo, create a PR.

 Todo